gherlein/esp32-boards/README.md

 input.
 That line will only be powered from the USB, so when it's plugged in it will drive the relay open, isolating the PICO-V4.
 The relay I'm using currently is the [Panasonic AQY412SX](https://www.digikey.com/products/en?keywords=255-6088-1-ND).

+## License

+This part may be freely used under the terms of the [Creative Commons License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).